-To ensure a positive legacy of the continuing and future management of our upland catchments,

-2010).
-This will allow competent authorities to: a) predict the effectiveness of control measures catchment operations (Collins et al., 2012).
-Comprehensive monitoring is rarely undertaken with few quantitative assessments of whether restoration results in significant improvements in river function (Newson, 2002; Skinner and Bruce-Burgess, 2005; Newson and Large, 2006;
+To ensure a positive legacy of the continuing and future management of our upland catchments, it is imperative that rehabilitation efforts are based on sound scientific knowledge acquired through the progressive development of a solid evidence base consisting of the fluvial and/or catchment response to a range of interventions across multiple scales (Brierley et al., 2010).
+This will allow competent authorities to (a) predict the effectiveness of control measures (e.g. Wilkinson et al., 2013); (b) predict the cost-effectiveness of resource allocation (e.g. Posthumus et al., 2013); and (c) enable reliable and transparent decisions to be made about future catchment operations (Collins et al., 2012).
+Comprehensive monitoring is rarely undertaken with few quantitative assessments of whether restoration results in significant improvements in river function (Newson, 2002; Skinner and Bruce-Burgess, 2005; Newson and Large, 2006; Wohl et al., 2015).